SwiftcordApp/Swiftcord/README.md

 * OS: macOS Monterey and above (>= 12.0)
 * Arch: Apple Silicon or Intel (Most releases are universal bundles)

-> Note: Note: To open Swiftcord, you may need to right click on the icon > press open.
+> Note: Note: To open Swiftcord, you may need to right-click on the icon > press open.
 > Some older releases were not signed or notarized with an Apple developer account.

 ---